 Ben was called to the Bar in 2015 by the Honourable Society of the Middle Temple where he received the Sir Joseph Cantley Memorial Prize as a Major Scholar.
 He completed his BPTC at Nottingham Law School where he also received the Nottingham Law School BPTC Scholarship.
 Ben achieved ‘Outstanding’ grades in Civil Litigation, Judicial Review, Commercial Litigation and ADR modules.

-Ben is completing a Civil and Family Pupillage under the supervision of James Carter.
+Ben completed a Civil and Family Pupillage under the supervision of James Carter.